COVID RULES FOR PARENTS/GUARDIANS AND SKATERS

 - Public Health Guidelines

-All individuals shall adhere to Public Health Ontario (PHO) guidelines and not attend MSC activities if they have a confirmed or suspected case of COVID-19, have travelled outside Ontario in the last fourteen (14) days or have any symptoms of COVID-19 (as outlined in the screening tool).
+All individuals shall adhere to Public Health Ontario (PHO) guidelines and not attend MSC activities if they have screened to isolate by the Public Health Covid Assessment tool.

 - The COVID-19 Response Plan

 The COVID-19 Response Plan is developed by the COVID-19 Oversight Group.
 They will oversee the implementation of all health and safety guidelines related to COVID-19 and follow recommendations from Public Health Ontario, the Chief Medical Officer of Health of Ontario and of Grey-Bruce and Skate Ontario.

 5.1 Protocol for Individual Showing Signs of COVID-19 During MSC Activities

 Should an individual show or report signs of COVID-19 during an MSC activity, that individual is required to put on their mask immediately and exit the ice surface or group practice area.

 The individual is sent home and instructed to follow public health guidelines regarding self isolation and testing.